Crzist/github-slideshow/_posts/0000-01-02-YOUR-USERNAME.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-My name is John Cena
+My name is John Cena!
 Use the left arrow to go back!